evanwill/go-go-ghpages/3-jekyll.md

 Any markdown files added to the `_post` directory with the correct filename convention will become blog post on your site.
 Markdown files added to the root directory will be come pages and show up in the navigation.

-Read the [Minima](https://github.com/jekyll/minima){:target="_blank"} documentation to learn about the customization options--or just look at how the repository is set up for an example.
+Read the [Minima](https://github.com/jekyll/minima){:target="_blank" rel="noopener"} documentation to learn about the customization options--or just look at how the repository is set up for an example.
 If you put any file in the same place as the theme's structure, your version will replace it.

 Thanks Octocat!